lawrencejesse/Sentinel2_Extractor/README.md

 ## Recent Updates

 ### November 2024
+- **NEW**: v4 notebook with comprehensive fixes for AlphaEarth extraction
+  - Fixed band naming consistently (A00-A63 format)
+  - Uses `selfMask()` to automatically exclude null/masked pixels at edges
+  - Returns explicit failure states that the analysis loop skips (no zero-vector contamination)
+  - Minimum pixel count validation (10+ valid pixels required)
+  - Robust lease vs field comparison with proper error handling
 - **NEW**: ERA-5 Land precipitation integration for weather context
 - **NEW**: Precipitation anomaly classification and adjustment algorithms
 - **NEW**: Integrated visualization combining performance and weather